dhiegomaga/Lane-Lines/README.md

 Experiments were carried on images and video. *test_images/* folder contains images for test, and the results are saved in *test_images_output/*.
 The videos are in *test_videos/*, and the output in *test_videos_output/*.

-In depth explanation of how it works can be found [here](https://github.com/dhiegomaga/Lane-Lines/blob/master/writeup.md).
+How the pipeline works is explained [here](https://github.com/dhiegomaga/Lane-Lines/blob/master/writeup.md).